phongduong/my-portfolio/data/posts/paste-event.md

 ## Example

-In this example, you are going to reverse the words in the pasted text.
+In this example, you are going to reverse the words of the text when the user pastes it to the textarea.